martinapugliese/askademic/README.md

 </details>

 <details>
-<summary>When you ask something non-scientific, it'll give you a pun!</summary>
+<summary>When you ask something non-scientific, you deserve a pun!</summary>

 ![example of question1](assets/pun.png)
 </details>